Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

     "preloadEphemeris": false
   }

-We disable preloading of the ephemeris of the celestial bodies from the period :jsonkey:`initialEpoch` to :jsonkey:`finalEpoch`.
+where we disabled preloading of the ephemeris of the celestial bodies from the period :jsonkey:`initialEpoch` to :jsonkey:`finalEpoch`.

 The next step is to define the body settings.
 In this case, only Earth and the orbiting body (named :jsonkey:`Asterix`) are considered.
 Thus, we set the key :jsonkey:`bodies` to be: